shubhamsugara22/django/README.md

 Editor used : Vs code(select the right python environment whether on virtual env or local machine)

 Step1 : Create your django project

 Django-admin startproject ABC <-----can be any name

 Created predefined structre for your project
 Main Files : settings.py , urls.py , manage.py

 Python manage.py runserver <===== run your first django project on your local ip

 A django project can have multiple apps

 Example :

 Project ABC :APP1,APP2 ,APP3 and so on

 Step:2

 Python manage.py start app hello <--------understand Basic flow of django

 PROJECT 1 (Hello App)

-*Create a app that shows or return a message when access  that app page
+\*Create a app that shows or return a message when access that app page

-*Understand the link between URLs and views
+\*Understand the link between URLs and views

-*Use templates for render Basic HTML in Django
+\*Use templates for render Basic HTML in Django

-*Use HTML rendering to make webpage more interactive
+\*Use HTML rendering to make webpage more interactive

-*Also using Django template language to interact views and HTML pages
+\*Also using Django template language to interact views and HTML pages

 PROJECT 2(Is it new year)

-*Create a app that displays response yes when newyear is there and no when not newyear
+\*Create a app that displays response yes when newyear is there and no when not newyear

-*Using static files(CSS ,JS etc)
+\*Using static files(CSS ,JS etc)

-*Using django template language to implement logic in HTML and views file
+\*Using django template language to implement logic in HTML and views file

 PROJECT 3(Task management app)

-*Create a App to display tasks and add new tasks to list
+\*Create a App to display tasks and add new tasks to list

-*Using templetate inheritance in django(HTMLs having common layout can be represented by single HTML template)
+\*Using templetate inheritance in django(HTMLs having common layout can be represented by single HTML template)

-*Understanding and using CSRF token
+\*Understanding and using CSRF token

-*Using Django capibility  to create custom forms
+\*Using Django capibility to create custom forms

-*Applying sessions so multiple users can view page uniquely when they access the site
+\*Applying sessions so multiple users can view page uniquely when they access the site

 PROJECT 4(Airline application )

-*Create a database for flight,airports and passengers
+\*Create a database for flight,airports and passengers

-*create  database with the help of MODELS
+\*create database with the help of MODELS

-*Create a django admin page (create super user ---->shubhamsugara)
+\*Create a django admin page (create super user ---->shubhamsugara)

-*Add data through admin pages in app
+\*Add data through admin pages in app

-*Modify admin page for app
+\*Modify admin page for app

-*create a form to add user to different flights
+\*create a form to add user to different flights

 PROJECT 5(Authentication of users)

-*Create users using using admin
+\*Create users using using admin

-*Create form for user to  access using their credentials(password and userid)
+\*Create form for user to access using their credentials(password and userid)

-*check whether user is valid or not
+\*check whether user is valid or not

-*display user id and email on succesful login
+\*display user id and email on succesful login

+#BLOG PROJECT

+\*Create a blog page (category ,comment,title)

+\*Add a comment section

+\*Store data using admin page